2025 ABF Electives

 DESCRIPTION: A four-week series explaining LEFC’s impact for Christ in our local community and around the world.
 Hear from LEFCers who are serving Christ in very challenging and impactful ways in places like our public schools, our local community and Southeast Asia.

-Week 1 (August 3): What Are Kids Religious Rights in Public School?
+Week 1 (August 3): What Are Kids' Religious Rights in Public School?

 Week 2 (August 10): Human Trafficking 101 and What North Star Initiative Does